evelinawahlstrom/MusicFirst-reactNative/README.md

 ## What this project is about:

 Hackaton challenge showcasing my ability to learn something new in 2,5 days during my time at Codaisseur.
 Final week of the bootcamp.
+This is the client.
+See related repository for the server.

 Rules:
 - You have 3 days to make the most awesome app